phucbm/jquery-scroll-direction-plugin/README.md

-# Scroll Direction v1.0.1
+# Scroll Direction v1.1.0
-A lightweight jQuery plugin to detect scroll direction.
+A lightweight jQuery plugin to detect scroll direction on your website.

+**Update**: Scroll Direction now works with other libraries that hijack the native scrollbar (like Locomotive Scroll).

 **[View the informative Demo on CodePen &rarr;](https://codepen.io/phucbui/pen/yLaeqBw)**